Vocabulary and Embedding API¶

 This note illustrates how to write simple code to create index for tokens to form a

-, and utilize pre-trained word-embeddings
+vocabulary, and utilize pre-trained word-embeddings.

 All the code demonstrated in this document assumes that the following modules or packages are imported.